dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 > [!TIP]
 > The same database provider is used for SQL Server and Azure SQL.
 However, it is recommended that [connection resiliency](xref:core/miscellaneous/connection-resiliency) be used when connecting to SQL Azure.

-See [_Database Providers_](xref:core/providers/index) for more information on provider-specific configuration.
+See [Database Providers](xref:core/providers/index) for more information on provider-specific configuration.

 ### Other DbContext configuration

-Other `DbContext` configuration can be chained either before or after (it makes no difference which) the "UseProvider" call.
+Other `DbContext` configuration can be chained either before or after (it makes no difference which) the `Use*` call.
 For example, to turn on sensitive-data logging:

 <!--
     public class ApplicationDbContext : DbContext